Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 See also: JWST ETC Calculations Page Overview

-In the Strategy tab, we select a “wavelength of Interest” of 1.25 μm, which is near the observed wavelength of [CIII], CIII] at a redshift of z = 5.5.
+In the Strategy tab, select a Wavelength of Interest of 1.25 μm, which is near the observed wavelength of [CIII], CIII] at a redshift of z = 5.5.

-On the Detector Setup tab, we use the NRSIRS2 detector readout pattern, which reduces correlated noise and is recommended for long exposures.
-We find that 20 groups, 10 integrations, and 3 exposures, are optimal, totaling 12 hours and 16 minutes.
+On the Detector Setup tab, use the NRSIRS2 detector readout pattern, which reduces correlated noise and is recommended for long exposures.
+You'll find that 20 groups, 10 integrations, and 3 exposures, are optimal, totaling 12 hours and 16 minutes.
 Here, the three exposures are used to model the three nod positions in the MOS observations.
-The choice of 20 groups gives ramps of 1473s, below the recommended ~1500 second maximum set by the rate of cosmic rays.
-However, with this choice of exposure parameters, we find that each nod would have more than 14,000 seconds of exposure, longer than JWST’s maximum allowed exposure time of 10,000 seconds.
+The choice of 20 groups gives ramps of 1473 s, below the recommended ~1500 s maximum set by the rate of cosmic rays.
+However, with this choice of exposure parameters, you will find that each nod would have more than 14,000 s of exposure, longer than JWST’s maximum allowed exposure time of 10,000 s.

-Therefore, we must break these exposures into two.
-Hence, in the ETC we conclude that 20 groups, 5 integrations, and 6 exposures will meet our SNR goal.
+Therefore, you must break these exposures into two parts.
+Hence, in the ETC, you'll conclude that 20 groups, 5 integrations, and 6 exposures will meet your SNR goal.
 This calculation can be found as ID #3 in the ETC workbook for this example science program (#25).

 References